mer-hybris/pulseaudio-modules-droid-jb2q/README.md

 Headers for defining devices and strings for different droid versions are in src/common/droid-util-audio.h (legacy headers for Jolla 1 in droid-util-41qc.h).

-When new devices with relevant new enums appear, add enum check to configure.ac.
+When new devices with relevant new enums appear, add enum check to meson.build.
-CC_CHECK_DROID_ENUM macro will create macros HAVE_ENUM_FOO, STRING_ENTRY_IF_FOO
-and FANCY_ENTRY_IF_FOO if enum FOO exists in HAL audio.h.
+Meson build will create macros HAVE_ENUM_FOO, STRING_ENTRY_IF_FOO and FANCY_ENTRY_IF_FOO if enum FOO exists in HAL audio.h.

 For example: